Implicit Regularization Makes Overparameterized Asymmetric Matrix Sensing Robust to Perturbations: Related work

 \section{Related work}

 There is a wealth of research into low-rank matrix factorization via nonconvex optimization.
-For an overview, see \cite{chi2019nonconvex}.
+For an overview, see \citet{chi2019nonconvex}.
 Most works either perform a global landscape analysis or directly analyze the dynamics of the optimization algorithm.
-Works on landscape analysis prove benign properties of the loss landscape.
+Works on landscape analysis prove benign properties of the loss landscape; for example \citet{bhojanapalli2016global,zhu2021global}.
 Typically, they show that all critical points of the optimization landscape are either global minima or strict saddle points, which allows global optimization by standard local search algorithms.
-This work falls into the second category, as we analyze the gradient descent dynamics directly and exploit properties that only hold close to the gradient descent path.
+Our work analyzes the gradient descent dynamics directly and exploits properties that only hold close to the gradient descent path, leading to a more fine-grained analysis.

-Most gradient descent-based algorithms for low-rank matrix sensing and matrix completion, use specialized initializations (usually "spectral initialization").
+Most algorithms based on gradient descent for low-rank matrix sensing and matrix completion, use specialized initializations (usually "spectral initialization").
 This simplifies the analysis, since the initialization is already close to the global minimum.
-This effectively allows them to only provide a proof of local convergence.
-We highlight some examples \cite{local_rip_gd,local_rip_gd_regB,local_rip_gd_noregB,sgd_completion}.
-From now on, we focus on dynamics-based works starting from random initializations.
-We give a rough classification of relevant previous works in \Cref{table}.
+This effectively allows them to only provide proof of local convergence.
+We highlight some examples: \citet{local_rip_gd,local_rip_gd_regB,local_rip_gd_noregB,sgd_completion}.
+In the rest of the section, we focus on dynamics-based works starting from small initializations.

+It is natural to classify works in two dimensions according to which simplifying assumptions they make.
+First, some works assume that the matrix to be reconstructed is symmetric PSD (Positive Semi-Definite).
+Second, they might study so-called matrix factorization, where perfect measurements $\A = I$ are assumed.
+There has also been work on matrix factorization optimized by gradient flow instead of gradient descent.
+Selected works in these settings are classified in \Cref{table}.

-\cite{rip_symmetric} considers the case of symmetric positive semi-definite (PSD) matrix sensing with RIP measurements.
-They start from a small orthonormal initialization, and prove convergence by inductively proving several properties of the model.
-The subsequent work \cite{rip_small_init} sharpens their result. \cite{rip_small_init} also introduces the idea of using a very small random initialization (exponentially small in $\kappa$), which allows their result to apply to cases with fewer hidden neurons (our $h$) compared to \cite{rip_symmetric}.
-We note that under gradient flow, the case of symmetric PSD matrix sensing with a perfect (invertible) measurement operator (often called "matrix factorization") has a closed-form solution \cite{du_asymmetric}.
+\citet{rip_symmetric} considers the case of symmetric PSD matrix sensing with RIP measurements.
+They start from a small orthogonal initialization, and prove convergence by inductively proving several bounds.
+The subsequent work of \citet{rip_small_init} sharpens their result. \citet{rip_small_init} also introduces the idea of using a very small random initialization (exponentially small in the condition number $\kappa$), which allows their result to apply to cases with fewer hidden neurons (our $h$) compared to \citet{rip_symmetric}.
+Building on this work, \citet{ding2022validation} shows robustness to random measurement noise.